Ends of unimodular random manifolds: The proof of Theorem

-On the other hand, if $(S,p) \in \mathcal S $ and $S \setminus B(p,r)$ has at least three infinite volume components, one of which (say, $C$) has a single non-cuspidal end, then $\vol(C)=\infty$, so the corresponding inner integral on the left side of the MTP is infinite.
-Therefore, this property is $\nu$-almost never satisfied, which proves Lemma \ref {isolatedlemma}.\end{proof}
+By Claim \ref{volumeestimate}, the inner integral on the left side of the MTP is always at most $V$, so the left side of the MTP is at most $V$.
+On the other hand, if $(M,q) \in \mathcal M^d $ satisfies (1) -- (3), the inner integral on the right side of the MTP is clearly infinite.
+So, conditions (1) -- (3) are $\nu$-almost never satisfied, which proves Lemma \ref {isolatedlemma}.\end{proof}

-\comment { We want to see that $f^{-1}(1)$ is a Borel set.
-Since the space of doubly rooted surfaces is separable, it suffices to prove that for any $(S,p,q)\in f^{-1}(1)$ there is a neighbourhood $W$ of $(S,p,q)$ such that $f^{-1}(1)\cap W$ is a Borel set.